New Music on Boom

 Smokey Robinson - Be Thankful For What You’ve Got - from his upcoming new album of covers, this is Smokey’s interpretation of the William DeVaughn song

-The Doobie Brothers - tracks from album Walk With Me - Michael McDonald has rejoined the band and Mavis Staples is one of the guest singers on this new album, released in June
+The Doobie Brothers - tracks from album Walk With Me - Michael McDonald has re-joined the band and Mavis Staples is one of the guest singers on this new album, released in June

 Van Morrison - Down To Joy - its first official release, after memorably featuring in Kenneth Branagh’s Oscar and BAFTA winning film ‘Belfast’